protoiyer/blog/protoiyer/content/posts/oh-clojure.md

 It is indeed a pleasure that some of the concepts of Functional programming has trickled into the mainstream programming languages like Java and C#.
 The other Functional programming languages I have dabbled with include [Haskell](https://www.haskell.org/), [Scheme](https://www.scheme.org/), [Racket](https://www.racket-lang.org/), [Elixir](https://elixir-lang.org/), [Scala](https://www.scala-lang.org/), [F#](https://fsharp.org/) and [Elm](https://elm-lang.org/) among others.

+But Clojure stands out, for me at least, as the language I felt most joy coding with (with Ruby in the second place).

 This interest in Functional programming flowed from perusing books and articles including [The Cathedral and the Bazaar](https://en.wikipedia.org/wiki/The_Cathedral_and_the_Bazaar) by Eric S. Raymond, and the excellent, thought-provoking posts by [Paul Graham](https://twitter.com/paulg) including [Revenge of the Nerds](https://www.paulgraham.com/icad.html) and [Beating the Averages](https://www.paulgraham.com/avg.html).

 Though there are a number of books, blog posts and videos on Clojure, it would be remiss if I don't mention the ones that I found most useful.
 In no particular order: